griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/index.md

 ![Auth Dialog](../assets/img/gs-auth.png)

 ### Welcome to Griptape Cloud
-WHen you first login to Griptape Cloud, you'll land on a Getting Started page that describes the basic steps in the first run experience.
+When you first login to Griptape Cloud, you'll land on a Getting Started page that describes the basic steps in the first run experience.

 For the purposes of this quick start, we're going to start by creating an API Key.

 ![Landing Page](../assets/img/gs-first-login.png)

-### Create you API Key
+### Create Your API Key
 Griptape's CLI and API use API Keys for authentication.
 In the left hand navigation bar, click on __API Keys__.

 Click the __+ Create API Key__ button on the top left of the API Key page.
 A dialog box will appear.
 Name your API Key something appropriate and click __Create New Key__ to continue.